 What to look for in a restoration company

 Many professional restoration services like SERVPRO® offer the ability to work with multiple damage types.
-This is often because one type of damage can lead to another.
-For example, fire put out by water can also result in mold if the water is left to stand too long.
-Most restoration companies can help fix smoke and fire damage, water damage, storm damage and also offer mold remediation for this exact reason.
+This is because one type of damage can lead to another.
+For example, fire eliminated by water can result in mold if the water stands long.
+Most restoration companies can help fix smoke, fire, water, mold, and storm damage.

 2. A Quick Response Time

-Being faster to any size disaster also means arriving with the right materials and equipment required to do the job.
-Locally owned franchises such as SERVPRO® have locations across the country allowing them to be where they need to be when disaster strikes.
-Because they are a franchise, they also have access to corporate equipment and materials, which gives them the ability to handle large-scale jobs as well.
+Being faster to any size disaster means arriving with materials and equipment required to do the job.
+Locally owned franchises such as SERVPRO® have locations across the country allows them to respond faster when a disaster strikes.

 3. They Offer a Variety of Services

-A restoration company such as SERVPRO® also offer a variety of services designed to help your agent process the insurance claim.
-These include an electronics inventory service as well as an online database that provides access to information such as photographs and progress reports for the damaged areas, estimates, filed paperwork, and many other details needed for a properly filed claim.
+A restoration company such as SERVPRO® offers a variety of services designed to help your agent process the insurance claim.
+These include an electronics inventory service and online database that provides access to information.

-Whether you're choosing a restoration company because they have the ability to be faster to any size disaster, or they can deal with multiple damage types, you may also want to look at the other services they provide.
-Many companies can help you clean your damaged items as well as the structure and has services they can offer which can make keeping track of the details needed by your insurance provider easier.
+Whether you're choosing a restoration company because they're faster to any size disaster, or they can deal with multiple damage types, you want to look at the other services they provide.
+Many companies can help you clean your damaged items, the structure and has services they can offer which can make keeping track of the details needed by your insurance provider easier.

 Having a company that can coordinate the whole process from start to finish to make your life easier and gets you back in your home or business faster.
 “Like it never even happened.”